-The TD should never reply to these questions with what he guesses the answer should be.
-According to Murphy, he will be wrong!
+The TD should never reply to questions by the pollees with what he guesses the answer would be.
+According to Murphy's Law, he will be wrong!
 So, before starting the poll, it is necessary to find from the players all the relevant information about their system, methods, approach, style, and any other factors that might affect the bridge decision to be taken.

 "How many players to consult?"
 This is a critical subject that needs to be addressed in a sensible way.
-First of all, practical considerations come to surface.
-It would be great if we could ask a lot of players, but we may have a limited number of suitable candidates available, or we may be running a very busy session and not have time to poll as many players as we want.
-And, furthermore, polling properly takes a significant amount of time.
-Even on a quiet day we have limits to the time we can spend polling for a case.
-We need to establish reasonable and practical poll sizes.
+It would be great if we could ask many players, but:

+- 1. We may have a limited number of suitable candidates available, or - 2.
+We may be running a busy session and not have time to poll as many players as we want, or - 3.
+Further questioning doesn't add useful information to what we already have.

+And, furthermore, proper polling takes a significant amount of time.
+Even on a quiet day we have practical limits to the time we can spend polling for a case.
+For all the reasons above, we need to establish reasonable and practical poll sizes.
 The WBF CoP states that "where the matter involves bridge judgment the TD will consult 5 players of an appropriate standard."
 Some NBO regulations also covered this issue of poll sizing, in different ways.
+The CoP establishes a broad guideline, but we often need to deviate from it.
+On a recent championship, the session was running so busy that a decision was made by the Head TD to poll only 3 players on each case, unless it was really essential to poll more.
+And sometimes 5 is simply not enough...

-Should we follow suit with the CoP and always consult five players?
-Should, or could we consult more, or less?
-Of course, if a tournament is organized under a specific regulation establishing a precise number of players to poll, we have to follow it.
+Of course, if a tournament is organized under a specific regulation establishing a precise number of players to poll, we have to follow it (but it would be a bad regulation...).

-But let's take a look at one example and see the implications on poll sizing:
+Let's take a look at one example and see the implications on poll sizing:

 Auction E

 North East South West

-2. 3♥ 4.
-Pass 1 X
+2♠ 37 4♠ Pass 1 X

-Pass 4NT Pass 5♥ -
+Pass 4NT Pass 57 - ~

-5♠ Pass Pass 6♥ • K8xxxxx
+5♠ Pass Pass 67 • K8xxxxx

 Pass Pass 6♠ Pass • J

-Pass Pass AK102
+Pass Pass ÷ AK102